nmurthy9/RGB-Game/readme.txt

 To access our game go to: https://nmurthy9.github.io/RGB-Game/

 The goal of the RGB game is to guess which color is represented by the R,G,B values given.
-Cycle through colors and take your best guess!
+Cycle through the colors to find the correct one!

 Controls:
   - a key navigates through the colors